flowscripter/docs/design/domain-model-concepts.md

 Defined payload types are registered in the registry by modules.

 Defined attribute keys are registered in the registry by modules.
-The registration includes whether the attributes are readonly, writable and whether their operator propagation rules.
+The registration includes whether the attributes are readonly, writable and their operator propagation rules.

-Punctuation attribute keys e.g. end of stream are dded by the core framework to the registry.
+Punctuation attribute keys e.g. end of stream are added by the core framework to the registry.

 ### Plugins